Solar River Project

 Solar River Project is a proposed photovoltaic power station planned to be built near Robertstown in South Australia.
+As of 2025, plans are for 210 MW solar, and a 256 MW battery.

+History

 The project received development approval from the Government of South Australia in June 2018 and was expected to start construction early in 2019.
 However, as of November 2021, the project was still proposed to be constructed, but work on site was not expected until at least the second half of 2022.

 The company developing it is based at the University of Adelaide's venture incubator, ThincLab.
 The project has the support of the Ngadjuri people and the Regional Council of Goyder.

 Stage 1 includes 200 MW of solar photovoltaic electricity generation and a 120 MW·h lithium ion battery system and was proposed to start construction early in 2019, generating its first generation before the end of the same year.
 Stage 1 will consist of one hundred single-axis tracker arrays each generating 2 MW and approximately 310 by 180 m for a total area of 3200 by 1800 m.
 Stage 2 is proposed to provide another 200 MW of generation and a 150 MW·h battery.

 The land is north of Goyder's Line and 6 km north of the Goyder Highway on crown land unsuitable for cropping due to the low rainfall.